League of Legends Support Items Guide - Help your team!

 Core items are the main pieces of equipment that you will complete by merging various smaller items into one bigger.
 Although these items are quite costly they are still much cheaper than the main items for other roles.
 Below you can find brief descriptions of said items and explanation in which situations they are a good choice.

 Ardent Censer: 60 Ability Power, 10% Cooldown Reduction, 50% Base Mana Regen, 8% Movement Speed, +10% Heal, and Shield Power

 Passive: Grants bonus attack speed and magic damage to your target when you shield or heal an ally.

-Great addition to your kit if your team relies heavily on attack speed.
-For example - you have a hyper carry ADC and champions like Master Yi in the jungle while also having Jax on toplane - all of them can benefit from this item quite a bit.
-Since this item provides bonus to both heals and shields, heroes with this kind of abilities will benefit the most from buying Ardent Censer.
-Best examples would be Janna, Soraka and Karma.
+A great addition to your kit if your team relies heavily on attack speed.
+For example - you have a hyper carry ADC and champions like Master Yi in the jungle while also having Jax on the top lane - all of them can benefit from this item quite a bit.
+Since this item provides a bonus to both heals and shields, heroes with this kind of abilities will benefit the most from buying Ardent Censer.
+The best examples would be Janna, Soraka, and Karma.

 Shurelya's Reverie: 40 Ability Power, 10 Cooldown Reduction, 200 Health, 100% Base Mana Regen, 5% Movement Speed

 Active: Gives 40% Movement Speed to nearby allies for 3 seconds

 Yet another case where you will need to see what is your team composition before making a decision about this buy.
 This one can go two ways.
 It can serve the purpose of catching enemies and sticking onto them (like Blitzcrank or Thresh), and it’s not conditional like Righteous Glory.
 It can also be a disengage tool, especially when paired with Karma’s Mantra + E. It also works best for melee heavy teams since catching up to enemies might be a struggle.